NCAlgebra/NC/DOC/NCAlgebra/NCOutput.md

 # NCOutput {#PackageNCOutput}

 **NCOutput** is a package that can be used to beautify the display of noncommutative expressions.
-NCOutput does not alter the internal representation of nc expressions, just the way they are displayed on the screen.
+NCOutput does not alter the internal representation of NC expressions, just the way they are displayed on the screen.

 Members are: